ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 which functions were excluded, and which functions contained overlapping function bodies.
-The default output path of these files will be in a ``omnitrace-<NAME>-output`` folder where ``<NAME>`` is the base name of the targeted binary or (in the case of binary rewrite, the basename of the resulting executable), e.g.
+The default output path of these files will be in a ``omnitrace-<NAME>-output`` folder where ``<NAME>`` is the base name of the targeted binary or (in the case of binary rewrite, the base name of the resulting executable), e.g.
 ``omnitrace-instrument -- ls`` will output its files to ``omnitrace-ls-output`` whereas ``omnitrace-instrument -o ls.inst -- ls`` will output to ``omnitrace-ls.inst-output``.